mateuszkulapl/spectra-one/readme.txt

 == Description ==

-Spectra is a beautiful and modern WordPress theme built with the Full Site Editing (FSE) feature.
+Spectra One is a beautiful and modern WordPress theme built with the Full Site Editing (FSE) feature.
 It's a versatile theme that can be used for blogs, portfolios, businesses, and more.
-Spectra comes with a sleek and professional design that will make your website stand out from the crowd.
+Spectra One comes with a sleek and professional design that will make your website stand out from the crowd.

 == Installation ==

 1. In your site's admin panel, go to Appearance > Themes and click `Add New`.
-2. Type "Spectra" in the search field.
+2. Type "Spectra One" in the search field.
 3. Click `Install` and then `Activate` to start using the theme.
 4. Navigate to Appearance > Editor.
 5. Edit the page content as you wish, you can add, remove or customize any of the blocks.